 Working on my communication style, and appropriately adjusting it to the context of the situation at hand, improves every aspect of my work.

 This week has been a good one.
-Yesterday, one of my the managers on my team said he really appreciates my support and that teams around the organization appreciate my dedication to their excellence.
+Yesterday, one of the managers on my team said he really appreciates my support and that teams around the organization appreciate my dedication to their excellence.
 Today, another colleague told me I made a difference in her becoming a leader.
 My heart is happy when I hear that.
-It gives me hope to keep learning from my mistakes and to become the kind of leader I would want to work for myself.
+It gives me hope to keep learning from my mistakes and to become the kind of leader I would want to work for.

 “I have not failed.
 I’ve just found 10,000 ways that won’t work.” — Thomas A. Edison